FabricMC/fabric-docs/develop/entities/first-entity.md

 Sometimes you need data from the server-side entity to be synced with the client-side entity.
 See the [Networking Page](../networking) for more info on the client-server architecture.
 To do this we can use _synched data_ \[sic] by defining an `EntityDataAccessor` for it.

-For our entity we'll make it dance every so often, so we need to create a dancing state that is synchronized with the client so that it can be animated later.
-However, the dancing cooldown need not be synced with the client.
+In our case we want our entity to dance every so often, so we need to create a dancing state that is synchronized between the clients so that it can be animated later.
+However, the dancing cooldown need not be synced with the client because the animation is triggered by the server.

 @[code transcludeWith=:::datatracker](@/reference/latest/src/main/java/com/example/docs/entity/MiniGolemEntity.java)